Charles W. Morse: Panic of 1907

 By 1907, he was a member of the Consolidated Stock Exchange of New York, one of around 13,000.

 Along with Augustus Heinze's brothers, Morse helped create a pool of money to drive up and corner the stock of United Copper.
 On October 15, 1907 this corner failed so spectacularly that depositors with Morse's banks began to pull out their deposits.
 On October 20, the New York Clearing House, which had a critical role clearing checks between banks, forced Morse to resign from his banking interests.
 This did not stop the panic, however, which went on to topple the Knickerbocker Trust Company, New York's third largest trust, and led to financial turmoil across the country through November.
 The Morse-controlled steamship lines went into receivership, for varying periods, in February 1908.

-Indicted by United States District Attorney Henry L. Stimson, Morse was convicted of violations of federal banking laws.
+Indicted by United States District Attorney Henry L. Stimson, Morse was convicted of misappropriating funds from a bank.
 He was sentenced to 15 years in the Atlanta federal penitentiary in November 1908 but remained free on appeal.

 On October 8, 1909, the assets of the Metropolitan Steamship Company were sold at foreclosure sale to John W. McKinnon of Chicago.
 The company was reincorporated three days later in Maine with Morse as president.
 The Metropolitan Steamship Company and Maine Steamship Company were consolidated with the Eastern Steamship Company in 1911 to form Eastern Steamship Corporation.
 This concern went into receivership in 1914 and emerged in 1917 as Eastern Steamship Lines.

 Having exhausted his legal appeals, Morse departed for Atlanta penitentiary on January 2, 1910.
 In Atlanta he was a prisoner alongside Charles Ponzi, who would go on to create an eponymous fraudulent financial scheme, the Ponzi scheme, and earn a legacy as one of the most famous swindlers in American history.
 Because of Morse's wealth and connections, he launched a campaign of lawyers, lobbyists and famous journalists like Clarence W. Barron who urged President William Howard Taft for leniency.
 In 1912 Morse became ill, and a panel of Army doctors declared that he suffered from Bright's disease and other maladies and would soon die if he remained in prison.
 Taft signed his pardon, and Morse departed for medical treatment at Wiesbaden.
 However, it soon became known to the Justice Department that he had feigned illness by drinking a combination of soapsuds and chemicals.
 Taft later said that the case "shakes one's faith in expert examination."